wohaco/despace/venus.md

 |[![](f/aob/venus/venus_map_tesserae2_thumb.jpg)](f/aob/venus/venus_map_tesserae2.jpg)|
 |![](f/aob/venus/venus_map_tesserae1.gif)|

 **Tessera** are regions of heavily deformed Venus terrain, characterized by ≥ 2 intersecting tectonic elements, high topography, & subsequent high radar backscatter.
-Tessera often represent the oldest material at any given location & are among the most tectonicly deformed terrains.
+Tessera often represents the oldest material at any given location & is among the most tectonically deformed terrains.
 Diverse types of tessera terrain exist.
 It’s not currently clear if this is due to a variety in the interactions of the mantle with regional crustal or lithospheric stresses, or if these diverse terrains represent different locations in the timeline of crustal plateau formation & fall.
 Multiple tessera formation models exist & further extensive surface studies are necessary to fully understand this complex terrain.

-Tessera represent an ancient time of globally thin Venus lithosphere.
-Tessera doesn’t participate in the global resurfacing events.
+Tessera represents an ancient time of globally thin Venus lithosphere.
+Tessera doesn’t participate in global resurfacing events.
 It was thought that the Tessera might form a global “onion skin” of sorts, & extended beneath Venus regional plains.
 However, the currently accepted models support regional formation.
 Multiple models have been put forward to explain the tessera formation.
 Models of formation by mantle downwelling & pulsating continents are the most currently accepted models.
-A model of formation due to a lava pond via bolide impact was put forth, although it hasn’t currently gained much acception due to skepticism of the bolide impact ability to generate sufficient melt.
-A model of formation due to mantle plumes (upwelling) was persistent for many years, however, it has since been abandoned due to its contradictory prediction of sequences of extension versus the observed cross cutting relationships.
+A model of formation due to a lava pond via bolide impact was put forth, although it hasn’t currently gained many acceptions due to skepticism of the bolide impact ability to generate sufficient melt.
+A model of formation due to mantle plumes (upwelling) was persistent for many years, however, it has since been abandoned due to its contradictory prediction of sequences of extension versus the observed cross‑cutting relationships.

 [Pioneer Venus 1](pioneer_venus_1.md) detected regions of anomalous radar properties & high backscatter.
 Using [SAR](sar.md) imaging the [Venera 15,16](venera_15_16.md) orbiters revealed these regions to be chaotically tiled terrain, which Soviet scientists named “parquet” (tiled floors) later known as “Tessera”.
 The most recent data concerning tessera comes from the [Magellan](magellan.md), in which the majority of the surface was mapped in high‑res (~ 100 m/px).
 Future Venus missions would allow further tessera understanding.

 Tessera covers ~ 7.3 % (33 200 000 km²) of the surface, & occurs mostly within a few extensive provinces.
-They are heavily concentrated in 0 ‑ 150 °E. These longitudes represent a large area between a crustal extension center in the Aphrodite Terra & a crustal convergence center in Ishtar Terra.
-Tessera are exposed almost entirely within the crustal plateaus; their inliers, regions of tessera not found within the current crustal plateaus are thought to represent regions of collapsed crustal plateaus.
+They are heavily concentrated at 0 ‑ 150 °E. These longitudes represent a large area between a crustal extension center in the Aphrodite Terra & a crustal convergence center in Ishtar Terra.
+Tessera is exposed almost entirely within the crustal plateaus; their inliers, regions of tessera not found within the current crustal plateaus are thought to represent regions of collapsed crustal plateaus.
 Large tessera regions are labeled based on their latitude: in the equatorial & southern latitudes — Regio, in the northern latitudes — Tessera.
-Some well explored regions include: Aphrodite Terra, Alpha Regio, Beta Regio, Fortuna Tessera, Ovda Regio.
-A comprehensive list of Regiones & Tessera can be found at: <https://en.wikipedia.org/wiki/List_of_geological_features_on_Venus>.
+Some well‑explored regions include Aphrodite Terra, Alpha Regio, Beta Regio, Fortuna Tessera, Ovda Regio.
+A comprehensive list of Regions & Tessera can be found at <https://en.wikipedia.org/wiki/List_of_geological_features_on_Venus>.

 Individual tessera patterns record the variations in interactions of the mantle with local regional stresses.
 This variation manifests itself in a wide array of diverse terrain types.
 Multiple types of sampled Tessera are below, however, they aren’t meant as a classification scheme, & instead emphasize the variety of terrain types.

-   - **Fold Terrain** — linear fabrics composed of long ridges & valleys (≥ 100 km long), that are cross cut by minor extensional fractures that run perpendicular to the fold axes of the ridges.
-This likely formed due to unidirectional contraction.
+   - **Fold Terrain** — linear fabrics composed of long ridges & valleys (≥ 100 km long), that are cross‑cut by minor extensional fractures that run perpendicular to the fold axes of the ridges.
+This is likely formed due to unidirectional contraction.
    - **Lava Flow Terrain** — resemblance to Pahoehoe flows on Earth with long curving ridges.
-It’s thought that this terrain may be formed due to displacement & deformation due to movement of the material beneath these crustal pieces.
+It’s thought that this terrain may be formed due to displacement & deformation due to the movement of the material beneath these crustal pieces.
    - **Ribbon Terrain** — ribbons & folds that are typically orthogonal to one another.
 Ribbons are long & narrow extensional troughs that are separated by narrow ridges.
 Can be found both in large crustal plateaus & within tessera inliers.
    - **S‑C Terrain** — a geometric similarity to S‑C tectonic fabrics on Earth.
-Consists of 2 main structures: synchronous folds, & small (5 ‑ 20 km long) graben that cross cut the folds perpendicularly.
+Consists of 2 main structures: synchronous folds, & small (5 ‑ 20 km long) graben that cross‑cut the folds perpendicularly.
 S‑C terrain indicates a simple deformation history in which deformation due to widespread motion on Venus is widely distributed.
-This terrain also indicates that strike‑slip movement on Venus surface is possible.
+This terrain also indicates that the strike‑slip movement on Venus' surface is possible.
-   - **Basin & Dome Terrain**, or Honeycomb — curved ridges & troughs formes a pattern analogues to an egg carton.
+   - **Basin & Dome Terrain**, or Honeycomb — curved ridges & troughs formes a pattern analogs to an egg carton.
 They represent multiple deformation phases.
 Basin & dome terrain is typically found within the center of crustal plateaus.
    - **Star Terrain** — composed of multiple graben & fractures that trend in many directions, but radiate in a star‑like pattern.
 This pattern is thought to be due to doming underneath previously deformed & fractured areas, in which the local uplift causes the radiating pattern.